How To Create a 90-Day Growth Plan for Amazon and D2C Stores

 The Core Framework: Structuring Your 90 Day Plan

-Before diving into tactics, you need a solid framework.
 A 90 day plan is typically broken into three 30 day phases, each with a distinct focus.
 This structure ensures you build momentum logically, starting with the foundation and scaling from there.

 Phase 1: Laying the Foundation (Days 1 to 30)

-This period is especially critical on Amazon, which has a “honeymoon” period where its algorithm actively tests new listings in the first 30 days.
+This period is especially critical on Amazon, which has a "honeymoon" period where its algorithm actively tests new listings in the first 30 days.
 It gathers data on your conversion rate, relevance, and customer satisfaction.
 A strong foundation (good pricing, great images, and solid inventory) is essential to capitalize on this window.
-One expert notes that if you aren’t converting at 15% or higher in week one, you risk falling behind the 87% of listings that never reach page one organically.
+One expert notes that if you are not converting at 15% or higher in week one, you risk falling behind the 87% of listings that never reach page one organically.

 Phase 2: Building Momentum and Trust (Days 31 to 60)

 With a solid foundation in place, your second month focuses on accelerating momentum.
-You now have a month’s worth of data, and it’s time to scale what works.
+You now have a month's worth of data, and it is time to scale what works.
 This often means gradually increasing your price towards your long term target.
 For example, one brand raised its price from $24.99 to $27.99 in its fourth week.
-While conversion dipped slightly, it stabilized, and the product’s organic rank actually improved.
+While conversion dipped slightly, it stabilized, and the product's organic rank actually improved.

 Phase 3: Driving Profitable Conversion (Days 61 to 90)